Canadianfaller7/Canadianfaller7/README.md

 ### 👋 Hi, I’m Spencer, I am currently employed as a Technical Support Engineer at Accela.
 I have recently graduated from the University of Utah Full Stack Engineering bootcamp, resulting in my second certificate.

-- My proficiency in front-end technologies, are: HTML, CSS, JavaScript, React, Handlebars, Razor, and DTL.
+- My proficiency in front-end technologies, are: HTML, CSS, JavaScript, React, Swift, Handlebars, Razor, and DTL.
 - I also have comprehensive experience in backend and database programming utilizing Python, Node.js, C#, MySQL, PostgreSQL, T-SQL, MongoDB, and GraphQL, establishes me as a well-rounded developer capable of tackling any challenge.

 - ⚡ Fun fact: I love building retro gameboys and skateboarding.
 If I am not coding or working on some tech, I am spending time with my wife and are 9 month old baby.